bstef/react-resume-template/README.md

 Deploying your new site to Vercel is simple, and can be done by following their guide [here.](https://vercel.com/guides/deploying-nextjs-with-vercel) When you're all done and the build succeeds, you should be given a url for your live site, go there and you'll see your new personal resume website!
 Congratulations!

+### 8. Deploy using AWS Amplify
+You can fork this repository and deploy the website using AWS Amplify service.
+It is what I used to deploy this site. follow the guide and instructions [here.]((https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html))

-## Project Created & Maintained By
+## Project Created & Maintained By:

 ### Tim Baker